smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 ## Examples
 ### MNSIT
-The MNIST dataset, consisting of 70,000 handwritten digit images, is a classic benchmark for machine learning algorithms.
+The MNIST dataset, consisting of 70,000 handwritten-digit images, is a classic benchmark for machine learning algorithms.
 It involves classifying digits from 0 to 9, providing an excellent test for our multilayer perceptron implementation.
 The following example demonstrates the setup, training, and evaluation of the model on the MNIST dataset.

 Our model will be a 4 layer neural network with the following dimensions and activation function: